xanderlmk/xanderlmk/README.md

 ![Top Langs](https://github-readme-stats-eight-indol-85.vercel.app/api/top-langs/?username=xanderlmk&layout=compact)

 ### 🔭 I’m currently working on
-- [CardCrafter](https://github.com/xanderlmk/Flashcards), in the supabase side using PostgreSQL.
+- [CardCrafter (Formally Flashcards)](https://github.com/xanderlmk/Flashcards), in the supabase side using PostgreSQL.
 - Xandy-Cloud, a personal cloud-storage application that will be much more than just a cloud-storage &#129323;

 <!--